Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Ancilla-free alternative to the generalized Hadamard test

 The last step is the finite difference approximation and $h$ is a small constant.
-Assuming knowledge of $\phi(0)$, one can obtain the phases $\phi(t)$ for $t$ in the desired interval by integrating \cref{eq:phase}.
+Assuming knowledge of $\varphi(0)$, one can obtain the phases $\varphi(t)$ for $t$ in the desired interval by integrating \cref{eq:phase}.
 Thus it is only required to measure the quantities $r(t) = \left|\braket{\phi_l|e^{-\mathbf{i}Ht} |\psi_r}\right|$ and $r(t\pm \mathbf{i}h) = \left|\braket{\phi_l|e^{-\mathbf{i}Ht} e^{\pm hH}|\psi_r}\right|$.
 The corresponding circuits are

+which provide unbiased estimations of $r(t)^2$ and ${r(t\pm \mathbf{i}h)^2} / {c_{\psi_r,\pm}^2}$, respectively.
 In addition to the necessary state preparations and real-time evolutions, these circuits require at most \emph{a single short step} of imaginary time evolution to one side of the initial states, and the last step is a projective measurement onto computational basis state $\ket{0}$.

 Note that the imaginary time evolution is non-unitary and thus a pre-computed normalization factor $c_{\psi_r,\pm} = \sqrt{\braket{\psi_{r} | e^{\pm 2h H} |\psi_r}}$ is required in the quantum circuit.
 When the initial state $\ket{\psi_r} = V_r\ket{0}$ has short correlation length and the Hamiltonian $H$ is local, the single step of imaginary time evolution can be approximated by local unitary evolution operators times $c_{\psi_r,\pm}$, as shown in the quantum imaginary time evolution (QITE) algorithm~\cite{Motta2020}.
 If it is not the case, there also exist alternatives to QITE.
-For example, one can introduce a single auxiliary qubit to implement the single step imaginary-time evolution via probabilistic imaginary-time evolution (PITE) algorithms~\cite{Lin2021, Kosugi2022}, while still avoiding the requirement for controlled long real-time evolutions.
+For example, one can introduce a single auxiliary qubit to implement the single-step imaginary-time evolution via probabilistic imaginary-time evolution (PITE) algorithms~\cite{Lin2021, Kosugi2022}, while still avoiding the requirement for controlled long real-time evolutions.

-To measure $Z^O_{l,r}(t,t')$, we just need to view $t$ and $t'$ as two separate variables and perform the algorithm from both sides.
-The modified circuits are as follows:
+To measure ${\mc{Z}}^O_{l,r}(t,t')$, we just need to view $t$ and $t'$ as two separate variables and perform the algorithm from both sides.
+The modified circuits are as follows: \begin{widetext}